 Students, professors, educational institutions:

 - Contact Portfolio123 for details costs about the same as for a textbook

-There are 3 good alternatives to Portfolio123, depending on your investment philosophy.
+There are two good alternatives to Portfolio123, depending on your investment philosophy.

 - Trade Ideas A.I. for day trading: Day traders need reliable intraday data with custom alerts and filters for trading time frames down to the second.
 Automated trading and A.I. based trading signals are provided along with a free trading chat room.

 - Stock Rover for research reports: Stock Rover created stunning research reports with all company facts and statistics with one mouse click.
 You can export the data easily as a PDF for future reference.
 A stock screener for fundamental analysis is implemented as well.
 Click here for the 14-day free trial.

 Portfolio123 is a powerful stock screener with extensive company data, industry data, stock universes, and even custom formulas.
 You can model new trading systems and define investing strategies based on backtesting results using high-quality historical data and ranking systems.